Informfully/Documentation/docs/source/scrapers.rst

 Informfully is complemented by a dedicated content scraper.
 The entire content scraper pipeline is written in Python and uses MongoDB for persistent storage of news items.
-All you need to do is to add a scraper to `the scraper package at <https://github.com/Informfully/Scrapers/tree/main/scraperpackage/scrapers>`_ and call it in ``main.py``.
+All you need to do is to add a scraper to `the scraper package <https://github.com/Informfully/Scrapers/tree/main/scraperpackage/scrapers>`_ and call it in ``main.py``.
 You can find sample implementations in this folder as well.

 The individual scraper modules (called ``scrape.py`` or ``scrape_n.py``) are required to implement the scraping function ``scrape()``.